salesforce/sfdx-lwc-jest/README.md

 ## Versions

-To test against the latest Salesforce production instances, use the npm tag appropriate for the current release when installing `@lwc/engine-dom`, e.g.:
+To test against the latest Salesforce production instances, use the npm tag appropriate for the current release when installing `@lwc/engine-dom`, `@lwc/engine-server`, `@lwc/compiler`, and `@lwc/synthetic-shadow`, e.g.:

 ```
 yarn add -D @lwc/engine-dom@winter24